blarainck306/Store_sales-traffic_prediction/README.md

 # Store_sales-traffic_prediction

-Currently, sales and traffic prediction uses two separate models for prediction.
-So the codes are almost identical except that we use predicted sales as features when predicting traffic.
+Currently, I used two separate models for prediction of sales and traffic uses .
+So the codes are almost identical except that predicted sales was used as one of the features when predicting traffic.
 Later, we may use a single neural network for multi-task learning prediction.
 To review the codes, please start with the sales directory.

 ipython notebooks in each directory have uses suggested by their names: